Marshe Dickinson

 Marshe Dickinson (24 June 1703 – 6 February 1765) was a British politician who sat in the House of Commons between 1754 and 1765 and held the office of Lord Mayor of London between 1756 and 1757.
 Dickinson served as a Tory Member of Parliament and was affiliated with the interest of the Duke of Bedford during his time in Parliament.

 Early life and career

 Dickinson was the third son of John Dickinson, a London merchant and his wife Elizabeth, daughter of fellow merchant Thomas Powell and goddaughter of Francis Marshe.
-Dickinson was baptised at the parish church of St Peter le Poer on Broad Street in the City of London in June 1703.
+Dickinson was baptised at the parish church of St Peter le Poer on Broad Street in the City of London on 8 July 1703.
 Dickinson was educated at Westminster School until the age of fifteen in 1718 and later entered the Inner Temple before being called in 1728 after which he became a city attorney, later being listed as a practicing lawyer.